mickdec/Haremg0.B-cl/README.md

 Run Haremg0.exe and follow the instructions no parameters is needed for now.
 <ul>
 <li>1.
 Define the path and the name of the created dir (ex: C:/test)
 <li>2.
-Define the ip of your file provider (ex : 50.1.1.1:85/Files)
+Define the ip of your file provider (ex : X.X.X.X:85/Files)
 <li>3.
 Define the name of the two files who will be downloaded (ex: FileA,FileB)
 <li>4.
-Define the host ip and port who will receive the connection (ex : 50.1.1.1:4469)
+Define the host ip and port who will receive the connection (ex : X.X.X.X and 4499)
 <li>5.
 The exe will be created !
 </ul>
 <p>